 “No bigger than usual, silly.
 Right, I’ll see you in the morning.”

 And off she went.
 I wanted to chase after her and give her a shake and insist on an informed answer.
 But then again, I didn’t want to know.

 I managed to get some shut eye that night after hiding upstairs in the bedroom.
 I gathered all essentials.
 Nothing else to do but wait for Hannah’s return.
 Hannah was a researcher and studied various insect life, arachnids were not her expertise.
 But she was better placed than I and despite the attempts to downplay her find, I felt increasingly panic stricken by the hour.

 I decided to book a hotel room, one of the cheap local ones until Hannah could return.
 I looked over to my bedside table and made to grab my phone when I saw it.
 An exoskeleton.
 At the bottom of my bed.
 I say bottom, it started at the bottom but finished half way up the duvet.

 I awoke, my mind had been playing tricks and I had again encountered a nightmare.
 This time I made for my phone in real terms only to discover I couldn’t move a muscle.
 Was this horror induced paralysis??

 I tried to move but nothing.
 My muscles were dead and I could only move my eyes.
 Fear rushed my throat, as I imagined a huge foul spider on the ceiling ready to fall on and devour me.
-I looked round the night dark room frantically, insisting this was yet another nightmare.
+I looked around the night dark room frantically, insisting this was yet another nightmare.
 My eyes felt heavy, an attempt to leave this latest dream.